 The markets first started back in 1992 and have since become a much-loved institution around Sydney.
-From fresh produce to food, homewares, beauty, craft and designer products, they’re a one-stop shop if you’re looking to get all your shopping done under one roof.
-Their real drawcard though, has been their giant collection of vintage clothes, records, books, old-school cool cameras and accessories.
-The markets also hosted live entertainment and food on-site.
+Instead of trudging through shopping centers, head to this buzzy spot in the city to get all your shopping done under one roof.
+You’ll find everything from fresh produce to food, homewares, beauty, craft and designer products.
+However, the real crowd-puller has been their giant collection of vintage clothes, records, books, old-school cameras and accessories.
+The markets also host live entertainment and food stalls on-site.